 Imagine being able to produce content that meets user needs and business goals.

-With efficient content operations, your organisation will have a repeatable process for creating effective content.
+Every day.
+With efficient content operations, or ContentOps, your organisation will have a repeatable process for creating effective content.

-While big redesign projects or digital transformation initiatives are valuable and can result in positive change, content operations is concerned with how you create and maintain effective content on a daily basis.
+While big redesign projects or digital transformation initiatives are valuable and can result in positive change, ContentOps is concerned with how you create and maintain effective content on a daily basis.

 It’s not the same as content strategy, because it assumes you already have a plan to execute on.
 And it’s not the same as content management or content marketing because, in our opinion, its span is far wider than the realm of a CMS or publishing tools.